|Total identified casualties||36099 Find these records|

 - The memorial’s location at Trinity Square, London, was not the original site chosen by architect Sir Edwin Lutyens

 - It was unveiled on 12 December 1928, by Queen Mary

 - The memorial was extended to commemorate the men of the Merchant Navy who lost their lives during the Second World War

-The Second World War extension, which commemorates almost 24,000 casualties, was designed by Sir Edward Maufe, with sculpture by Charles Wheeler.
-It was unveiled by Queen Elizabeth II on 5 November 1955.
+- The Second World War memorial was designed by Sir Edward Mufe with sculpture by Sir Charles Wheeler.
+It was unveiled by Queen Elizabeth II on 5 November 1955